 Objective

-The Challenge will take the form of a scenario development where the Challenge Participant (Participant) will choose to represent a stakeholder and their needs for information in an early development and mature design phases.
+The Challenge will take the form of a scenario development where the Challenge Participant (Participant) will choose to represent a stakeholder and their needs for specific type of information (or perspective) in an early development phase as well as a later, mature design phase.
 The Participants are to develop a proposal for integrating data from sources of their choosing to address the needs of their chosen stakeholders and perspectives.
 Participants produce a prototype Digital Viewpoint Model using linked data synthesized from a set of models of their choosing that form a set of Digital Views.

 Materials – the Participant receives: